tawandakasunzuma/giphy-search/README.md

 # Searcha Gif

 > A fast and modern GIF search app built with React, Tailwind CSS, and the Giphy API.
-Features infinite scroll, dark mode, and one-click downloads.
+Features click‑to‑load pagination, dark mode, and one‑click downloads.

 🌐 [Live Demo on Netlify](https://searchagif.netlify.app)